CheukHoYun/app_for_achievers/README.md

 - Aug.20 09:55: Back to work
 - Aug.20 11:01: Fixed the filter by rating feature.
 - Aug.20 12:05: Succesfully making movie cards with fetched poster img.
 When the poster is not available, correctly points to local default pic.
+- Aug.20 12:40: Added purchase button and information for movies that will show up when mouse hovering over.
+- Aug.20 13:15: Bunch of visual bugs got fixed.